Nine out of ten people dream of writing a book.

 Only one in a thousand see that dream come true.

-When was the last time you thought about your bucket list, that handful of items you promised yourself you’d accomplish before you die?
+When was the last time you thought about your list, that handful of items you promised yourself you’d accomplish before it's too late?

 On just about everyone’s list is writing a book.
 Only most people never start.
 Fewer start but don’t finish.
 An even smaller number get to the end, then put the manuscript in a drawer where it sits for decades.
 And finally, a tiny, tiny fraction write and publish their book for the world to read.